 We offer static sessions and short half day trips on a Wed in the holidays for anyone to join in on (minimum of 4 people required).
 These are the most economical, check out the prices page.
 Based at Etal.

 Why not set your own challenge like a source to sea trip of the great River Tweed – this would require some skills training but a great achievement.
 It could be done in one trip (3 or 4 days with some training) or made up over three or four visits to the area.

-Canoe the Tweed – We offer full day or multi day trips.
+Canoe the Tweed – We offer half day, full day or multi day trips.
 From Peebles to Berwick upon Tweed or lots of sections between.
 Loads of options with 2 or 3 seaters or solo.

 The canoe originated in North America and was used to transport goods primarily – some amazing stories exist about the voyageurs

 who traded along some of the huge North American rivers trading mainly skins.
 The dug out canoe made from a rotten hard wood felled tree trunk is probably the oldest form of transport known to man!